yukai83/DataProductsCourseProject/README.md

  https://yukai83.shinyapps.io/DataProductsCourseProject

 # (Part 2)
-Second, we should use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about the application.
+Second, we use Rstudio Presenter to prepare a reproducible pitch presentation about the application.

 The presentation is available at: https://github.com/yukai83/DataProductsCourseProject/Slidify/Index Files for the presentation are avalilable on the GitHub: https://github.com/yukai83/DataProductsCourseProject